Hypotrichosis

 Causes of hypotrichosis

-• Genetic factors : Many cases of congenital hypotrichosis are caused by genetic mutations that lead to abnormal development of hair follicles .
+• Genetic factors : Many cases of congenital hypotrichosis are caused by genetic mutations that lead to abnormal development of the hair follicles .

 diagnosis